Convergence of an actor-critic gradient flow for entropy regularised MDPs in general spaces: Introduction

 \subsection{Related works}

 We focus on the subset of RL literature that address the convergence of coupled actor-critic algorithms.
-In the unregularised setting, actor–critic methods have been studied extensively.
+In the unregularised setting, actor-critic methods have been studied extensively.
 The first convergence results in the two-timescale regime established asymptotic convergence in the continuous-time limit of coupled updates (\cite{borkar1997actor,konda}).
 Most modern research employs linear function approximation for the critic, where linear convergence rates have been obtained under various assumptions on the step-sizes of the actor and critic (\cite{barakat22a-linear,linear2,stochastic_approx_application_AC}).

-Most closely related to our work is \cite{jordan}, which considers the same two-timescale actor–critic scheme in the continuous-time limit for unregularised MDPs, with an overparameterized neural network used for the critic.
-However, convergence to the optimal policy was only achieved up to a neighbourhood of a scaling factor, and a restarting mechanism was required to ensure the stability of the dynamics.
+Closely related to our work is \cite{jordan}, which considers the same two-timescale actor-critic scheme in the continuous-time limit for unregularised MDPs, with an overparameterized neural network used for the critic.
+However, convergence to the optimal policy was not established, and a restarting mechanism was required to ensure the stability of the dynamics.

 In the entropy-regularised setting, \cite{cayci,cayci_neural} address the convergence of a natural actor critic algorithm.
 However, the convergence and stability of these results rely on the finite cardinality of the action space in presence of entropy regularisation.